navidshad/ffmpeg_multi_to_single_file/README.md

 # Merge multiple files
 A simple cli tool to convert multiple video files into a single file through ffmpeg

-## Deependencies
+## Dependencies
 - FFMPEG cli tool
 - Bash terminal

 ## Best practice
-- Copy script file into a root directory
+- Copy the script file `merge.sh` into a root directory.
-- Group your videos into different folders in the rot directory
+- Run `chmod +x merge.sh` to make the script executable.
-- Run this command for each folder:
+- Group your videos into different folders in the root directory.
-	`./merge.sh [folder_name]`
+- Run this command `./merge.sh [folder_name]` to merge each folder.

 ## Arguments
 | Position | Variable Name | Default Value          | Valid Values                       |